ABC over K562¶

 '/work2/project/regenet/workspace/thoellinger/RefSeq/RefSeq_GRCh37_p13_coding_genes_g300bp_s2Mbp_with_3_more_genes_added_by_hand.sorted.bed'

-First we intersect (regulatory regions of) all predictions (for expressed genes) with the CRISPRi-FlowFISH validation dataset using bedtools intersect.
+First we intersect (regulatory regions of) all predictions (for expressed genes) with the CRISPRi-FlowFISH validation dataset using bedtools intersect

-bedtools intersect -sorted -wo -a ABC_output/Predictions/AllPredictions.bedpe.sorted -b /work2/project/regenet/workspace/thoellinger/CRISPRi_FlowFISH/k562/3863.fulco.bedpe.sorted.geneNames.byhand -g reference/chr_sizes > ABC_output/Predictions/enhancer_predictions_intersected_with_CRISPRi_FlowFISH.bedpe
+conda activate base && module load bioinfo/bedtools-2.27.1 && srun --mem=64G --pty bash bedtools intersect -sorted -wo -a ABC_output/Predictions/AllPredictions.bedpe.sorted -b /work2/project/regenet/workspace/thoellinger/CRISPRi_FlowFISH/k562/3863.fulco.bedpe.sorted.geneNames.byhand -g reference/chr_sizes > ABC_output/Predictions/enhancer_predictions_intersected_with_CRISPRi_FlowFISH.bedpe

 Now we keep only the lines for which the gene names match:

-awk 'BEGIN{FS="\t"; OFS="\t"} {if($7==$24){print $0}}' ABC_output/Predictions/enhancer_predictions_intersected_with_CRISPRi_FlowFISH.bedpe |wc -l
+3860awk 'BEGIN{FS="\t"; OFS="\t"} {if($7==$24){print $0}}' ABC_output/Predictions/enhancer_predictions_intersected_with_CRISPRi_FlowFISH.bedpe |wc -l

 The ABC model did not perform predictions for at least 3 pairs over the 3863 unique pairs of the reference validation dataset...
 Well that's not much this time.
 We keep the columns of interest only, and for identical enhancer-gene pairs, we choose to keep the one that maximizes the ABC score:

-awk 'BEGIN{FS="\t"; OFS="\t"} {if($7==$24){print $23, $13, $14, $15, $24, $8, $25}}' ABC_output/Predictions/enhancer_predictions_intersected_with_CRISPRi_FlowFISH.bedpe |awk 'BEGIN{FS="\t"; OFS="\t"} {uniq=$1"\t"$2"\t"$3"\t"$4"\t"$5; if($6>val[uniq]){val[uniq]=$6}} END{for(u in val){print u, val[u]}}' |wc -l
+3860awk 'BEGIN{FS="\t"; OFS="\t"} {if($7==$24){print $23, $13, $14, $15, $24, $8, $25}}' ABC_output/Predictions/enhancer_predictions_intersected_with_CRISPRi_FlowFISH.bedpe |awk 'BEGIN{FS="\t"; OFS="\t"} {uniq=$1"\t"$2"\t"$3"\t"$4"\t"$5; if($6>val[uniq]){val[uniq]=$6}} END{for(u in val){print u, val[u]}}' |wc -l

 Luckily there was no degenerescence: we don't have predictions for exactly 3 pairs among the 3863 pairs of the validation dataset.
 Let's continue to further analyse the results with R.